 Contractors retained by the City to perform municipal operations that potentially impact stormwater are required to follow appropriate pollution prevention BMPs indicated in the City's contract language.
-All work performed by outside contractors are monitored by MSD staff through daily observation to ensure quality of work, adherence to the specified contract language, and to ensure that potential impacts to stormwater are minimized to the Maximum Extent Practicable.
-The City will also modify bid specification requirements when applicable to minimize the risk of pollution to storm water discharges.
+All work performed by outside contractors is monitored by DPW staff through daily observation to ensure quality of work, adherence to the specified contract language, and to ensure that potential impacts to stormwater are minimized.